thebithead/nuodb-operator/README.md

 * Rancher Kubernetes Manager
   * Rancher RKE and Rancher supported Kubernetes (e.g. EKS, AKS) on Rancher supported cloud platforms

-**Note:** The NuoDB Operator is ideal for development, test and evaluation deployments. **The NuoDB Operator is not yet available for production use.** Coming soon in 1H'20 is automated LEVEL 2 (rolling upgrade) and LEVEL 3 (backup and recovery) operational cabability in a single cluster environment.
+**Note:** The NuoDB Operator is ideal for development, test and for product evaluation purposes in single cluster Kubernetes environments. **The NuoDB Operator is not yet available for production use.** Coming soon in 1H'20 is automated LEVEL 2 (rolling upgrade) and LEVEL 3 (backup and recovery) operational cababilities.
 Multi-cluster support is on the roadmap for 2H'20.

 The NuoDB Operator also supports deploying NuoDB with either ephemeral or persistent storage options with configurations to run NuoDB Insights, a visual database monitoring Web UI, and start a sample application (ycsb) to quickly generate a user-configurable SQL workload against the database.